armandosunny/EcoNicheS/README.md

 ![select  asc files biomod2](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/6186fb94-64b3-4a92-a9ee-c744344418a9)

-biomod2 is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution (Huang et al., 2023).
-For the example shown in this manual through images and databases, all available models were selected.
+[biomod2](https://biomodhub.github.io/biomod2/) is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution (Huang et al., 2023).
+For the example shown in this manual through images and databases, all available models were selected (Thuiller et al., 2024).

 ![modelosbiomod2](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/82d4a3f8-5815-4604-99b4-858df06f58b4)